Dbenjamy/Dbenjamy/README.md

 - I’m specializing in Machine Learning and taking additional courses in functional to broaden my understaning of code.
 - For now I am interested in machine learning and vr, not nessesarily at the same time.
-- For now you can reach me at my email ben.yj.davis.misc@gmail.com.
-I don't check it to often but I will see it eventually.
+- For now you can reach me at my email dav19018@byui.edu.
 <!---
 Dbenjamy/Dbenjamy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.